-A customer who is satisfied with the service quality, user experience, and brand preferences will stay with the company and is also unlikely to leave the brand for factors like high product pricing.
+A customer who is satisfied with the service quality, user experience, and brand preferences will stay with the company.
+This customer is also unlikely to leave the brand for factors like high product pricing.

 6. Word-of-Mouth (WOM) Publicity Beats Everything

-Delighted customers are best brand promoters.
-Customers who are satisfied with the customer experience always add to the revenue through positive word of mouth referral and incremental sales.
+Delighted customers are the best brand promoters.
+Customers who are satisfied with the customer experience always add to the revenue through positive word-of-mouth referrals and incremental sales.
 Both of these things help the brand add more value to their services or products in terms of sales.

-This sort of publicity from buyers or current consumers paves a way for new customers, who also become a brand advocate for the company.
+This sort of publicity from buyers or current consumers paves a way for new customers, who may also become brand advocates for the company.

-Hence, more and more companies are investing in this and taking initiatives to improve CX for reaping all the above mentioned benefits of customer experience.
+Hence, more and more companies are investing in this and taking initiatives to improve CX.
+This is just because all of them want to reap all the above-mentioned benefits of customer experience.

-Since Customer Experience holds such a crucial place in the competitive business environment of today, a large group of companies have started using analytics techniques and tools to understand and enhance the customer’s experience.
-Check out how Google, Facebook and other 8 leading companies collect user feedback to improve their UX and algorithm.
+Since customer experience holds such a crucial place in the competitive business environment of today, a large group of companies has started using analytics techniques and tools to understand and enhance the customer’s experience.

-Arguably, performance statistics is helpful to conduct a systematic, efficient, and comprehensive analysis of CX.
-But you can’t find gold without obtaining real customer insights, I’m talking about real customer inputs like their ratings and written feedback.
+Arguably, performance statistics are helpful to conduct a systematic, efficient, and comprehensive analysis of CX.
+But you can’t find gold without obtaining real customer insights.
+I’m talking about real customer inputs like their ratings and written feedback.

-Funny enough, the process of asking customers for feedback is another CX all together.
-And the quality of this experience will impact the results of the overall customer experience scores you want to measure.
+Funny enough, the process of asking customers for feedback is another CX altogether.
+And the quality of this experience will impact the results of the overall score when measuring the customer experience.